luke-mcevoy/PI-MAE/README.md

 - Software for beam steering is in `MEMs-Code/` folder.
   - `Direct.py` controls the LiDAR system, given a scanning pattern as input
-  - `Scan-Pattern-Creation.ipynb` creates randomly masked scanniong patterns
+  - `Scan-Pattern-Creation.ipynb` creates randomly masked scanning patterns
   - `Direct-Scripts-Executed-for-PI-MAE.py` automates the LiDAR data acquisition process, as it executes all the scanning patterns in `Direct-scripts.txt`.

 - Software for processing raw photon counts is in `Data-Processing\` folder.